mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 # Python Setup Tips (Spring 2023)

+> **Note**
+> This is an oppinioated guide assuming basic knowledge of Python and the command line.
+> Many recommendations also assume that you are planning to work with multiple large Python projects and might be overkill, for very simple Python setups.
 ## Dependency Management

 Dependency management (i.e. keeping track of which packages are required for your project) is extremely important to ensure reusability and reproducibility of your code.